 Lower Body Lift

-Many patients find that the majority of weight lost occurs in areas such as the buttocks, hips, and thighs.
+Technically called a belt lipectomy, a lower body lift is one of the most popular types.
+Many patients find that the majority of weight loss occurs in areas such as the buttocks, hips, and thighs.
 Extreme weight loss can leave large folds of skin that cause chafing and discomfort.

 Mid Body Lift

 Mid body lift, also called torsoplasty, treats the abdominal region in addition to the body parts addressed by a lower body lift (thighs, hips, buttocks).
 Many patients prefer this method of body lift surgery to a lower body lift alone because the surgeon is able to create smooth, continuous contours from the abdomen all the way down to the thighs.

 To complete your torsoplasty, your surgeon will remove excess skin via incisions similar to those used in lower body lift.
 He or she will then use the incision around the waist to access the abdominal muscles.
 Your surgeon will pull them together and stitch them into place to create a trimmer waistline and a flatter stomach.
 This process can also repair any existing tears or damage to these muscles.

 Once he or she has finished reshaping your muscles, removing surplus fat, and trimming excess skin, your surgeon will close and bandage your incisions.
 Your scars from a mid body lift will be very similar to those of a lower body lift, but this procedure may require a longer healing time due to the adjustments made to your muscles.
 Typically, patients can resume working in about three to four weeks.

 Total Body Lift